ImMandl/FirebaseAPINewsApp/Readme.md

 Articles list is handled in component/Articles.svelte while the full article is handled in modal/Article.svelte. app/App.svelte handles the navigate and displays the lists of article through component/Articles.svelte.

 This file...
-- uses <a href='https://docs.nativescript.org/ns-framework-modules/fetch'>fetch</a> to retrieve data from firestore and parses it through <a href='https://www.npmjs.com/package/firestore-parser'>firestore parser</a>.
+- uses <a href='https://docs.nativescript.org/ns-framework-modules/fetch'>fetch</a> to retrieve data from firestore and parse it through <a href='https://www.npmjs.com/package/firestore-parser'>firestore parser</a>.
 ```html
 fetch(articlesUrl)
     .then(response => response.json())